facebook

 Subject Code Subject Credit Units

-This subject introduces students to the fundamentals of computational thinking and their application in developing programming solutions for problems.
-Topics covered include programming concepts, simple data structures and programming techniques.
+This subject introduces the fundamentals of computational thinking and how it is applied in developing programming solutions to problems.
+Programming concepts, simple data structures and programming techniques are also covered.

-This subject will introduce the principles of cybersecurity and their application in real world scenarios.
-It also covers what is required to protect and defend digital systems and applications in cyber space.
-Common types of cyber risks, threats and attacks, as well as the applicable controls will also be discussed.
+It also covers what is required to protect and defend digital systems and applications in the cyberspace.
+Common types of cyber risks, threats and attacks, as well as the applicable controls, will be discussed.

 This subject covers the data analytics lifecycle, including gathering, cleaning, processing and visualising of data.
 Exploratory data analysis methods, descriptive and predictive analytics and the presentation of insights will also be covered.